 Put simply: being present in the moment and not letting our minds wander.
 Research concludes that when people live in the present moment, they are happier.

 To enhance your awareness, take part in mindfulness practices, like meditation or yoga.
 Even just taking a minute or two to pause, take in your surroundings and focus on your breath can be a healthy mindfulness practice to improve awareness and contribute to an overall sense of well-being.

 The connection componenet is our emotional ability to have successful relationships with others.
 Having meaningful relationships with others substantially contributes to a sense of well-being.
 Relationships are created and flourish based on emotional attributes like appreciation, gratitude, kindness, and compassion.

 The good news?
 These attributes can be learned through practices such as showing generosity and compassion – we can make ourselves feel better by helping others!
 One great way to do this is by volunteering, which research has shown results in health benefits for the volunteer.
 Regularly reflecting on what you are grateful for and practicing forgiveness are other strategies to boost your capacity to establish and nurture healthy connections and improve well-being.

 An understanding of how our own self works.
 Basically, the story we tell ourselves about…ourselves.
 A healthy self-narrative begins with the belief that we are flexible, evolving beings who can adapt to change and are capable of happiness, despite setbacks.
-This belief promotes resilience, which is especially important when facing a long-term illness.
+This belief promotes resilience, which is especially important when facing a chronic health condition(s)